Department: | Management, Marketing, and Information Systems /ย Rankin College of Business |

 Topics Covered

 In the first two years of a four-year business degree, students take a broad range of classes.
-Upper level courses include advanced business courses that are taken by all business majors and major-specific courses that allow Information Systems students to specialize in their areas of interest.
+Upper-level courses include advanced business courses that are taken by all business majors and major-specific courses that allow Information Systems Analytics students to specialize in their areas of interest.

 - All Information Systems students take courses in programming, database management, systems analysis and design, enterprise information systems, and networking.